 "Whoa!"
 Fenton held up his hands between himself and the phantom.
 "Whoa, just-just slow down, okay.
 Can't we, you know, like, talk about this or something?"

-"There's no need to talk about this.
+"There's no need.
 We decided we would do this before we separated, and I'm not going to let you chicken out on me now."

 Fenton bristled, almost wishing his eyes could still glow.
 "I'm not chickening out!"